anthiras/crimson/README.md

 ## Docker developer setup

 1. Run `install.sh` to install PHP packages using composer through docker.
-2. Create a configuration file by copying `.evn.example` to `.env` and fill it out with your database credentials, Auth0 credentials etc.
+2. Create a configuration file by copying `.evn.example` to `.env` and fill it out with Auth0 credentials.
-3. Start the app, including a webserver and database server using `docker-compose up -d`.
+3. Start the app, including a webserver and database server using `docker compose up -d`.
-4. Generate an app key for the `.env` file using `docker-compose exec app php artisan key:generate`.
+4. Generate an app key for the `.env` file using `docker compose exec app php artisan key:generate`.
+5. Create empty databases using `docker compose exec db mysql -u root -e "create database crimson; create database crimsontest;" -p`.
+See default password in `docker-compose.yaml`.
-5. Run database migrations (optionally with the `--seed` flag to seed database with dummy data): `docker-compose exec app php artisan migrate:refresh --seed`
+6. Run database migrations (optionally with the `--seed` flag to seed database with dummy data): `docker compose exec app php artisan migrate:refresh --seed`
-6. Add the domain name to your hosts file: `127.0.0.1 crimson.test`
+7. Add the domain name to your hosts file: `127.0.0.1 crimson.test`

 ## Laravel Homestead developer setup